chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 confirmV = MAC(K_confirmV, shareP)
 ~~~

-Once key confirmation is complete, applications MAY use K_enc as an authenticated
+Once key confirmation is complete, applications MAY use K_shared as an authenticated
 shared secret as needed.
 For example, applications MAY derive one or more AEAD
-keys and nonces from K_enc for subsequent application data encryption.
+keys and nonces from K_shared for subsequent application data encryption.

 # Ciphersuites {#Ciphersuites}